Walter Fairservis: Early life and education

 He was born in Brooklyn, New York, United States, on February 17, 1921.
 He was the only child of parents Walter Fairservis Sr. and actress Edith Yeager.
 He graduated from A.B.
 Davis High School in Mount Vernon, NY in 1939 where he excelled in track and field.
-He was a member of the Ends of the Earth Club of New York.
-He received an Associate of Arts degree from Chicago University, then graduated with a B.A. and M.A. in anthropology from Columbia University and a second M.A. and a Ph.D. from Harvard University.
+He received an athletic scholarship from the University of Chicago, then moved to Columbia University where he studied anthropology.